 March has been recognized as Red Cross Month for more than 70 years.
-All of our presidents, including President Barack Obama, have designated March as Red Cross Month to recognize how the American Red Cross helps people across the country and around the world.
+All of our presidents have designated March as Red Cross Month to recognize how the American Red Cross helps people across the country and around the world.

 The Red Cross depends on local heroes to fulfill its mission.
-The Red Cross responds to a community disaster every eight minutes, providing shelter, food, emotional support and other necessities to those affected.
+Every eight minutes, Red Cross disaster workers respond to a community disaster, providing shelter, food, emotional support and other necessities to those affected.
 It provides 24-hour support to members of the military, veterans and their families at home and around the world.
-It must collect 14,000 units of blood every day to fulfill the country’s needs.
+It must collect nearly 14,000 donations of blood every day to meet patient needs.
 It trains millions of people in first aid, water safety and other lifesaving skills.
 And it supports the vaccination of children around the globe against measles and rubella.

-“It’s easy to become a Red Cross community hero,” said Roldán.
+“It’s easy to become a Red Cross community hero,” said Bruno.
 “Be ready for an emergency by creating a preparedness plan for your home.
-Test your smoke detectors and tell your neighbors to do the same.
-Or sign up to be a Red Cross volunteer, or make a financial donation.”
+Test your smoke alarms and tell your neighbors to do the same.
+Or sign up to be a Red Cross volunteer or make a financial donation.”

-People can find more information about supporting the Red Cross on redcross.org.
+More information about how people can support the organization is available on redcross.org.
 The Red Cross is not a government agency and relies on donations of time, money and blood to do its work.
 An average of 91 cents of every dollar the Red Cross spends is invested in humanitarian services and programs.

 The Rhode Island Chapter has a number of activities planned for Red Cross Month, including:

 The Red Cross Install-A-Thon will take place on March 9 in Tiverton.
 We will be installing free smoke alarms and providing free fire safety education and information.
 To learn more visit: http://www.redcross.org/news/event/local/connecticut/Red-Cross-Install-A-Thon.